- 6 Reasons Your Retail Sales Are Dropping and How to Increase Them

-Create A Target Audience
+1. Create a Target Audience

 To maximize the opportunity, the best method is to find a target audience.
 Creating a target audience can help cut costs and time because you know what you’re focusing on, rather than trying to appeal to everyone.
 With a target audience, you can decide what items to exhibit in your BOGO promotion efficiently.
 For example, if you’re trying to promote backpacks, the target audience for your promotion would generally be students, meaning you would try to advertise on platforms that students frequent.
 Creating a target audience can help you win the hearts of shoppers and make a promotion efficient.

-Advertise on Multiple Channels
+3. Advertise on Multiple Channels

 There are many different platforms available for you to advertise your BOGO promotion on.

 - If you own a brick and mortar or pop-up shop, you can go old school and advertise your BOGO promotion offline.
-Besides covering your store with flyers, you can use your store layout to advertise your BOGO promotion by leveraging music, product displays, lighting and even climate control to present the best shopping experience as possible.
+Besides covering your store with flyers, you can use your store layout to advertise your BOGO promotion by leveraging music, product displays, lighting, and even climate control to present the best shopping experience as possible.
 Visual merchandising is a great tool to grab shoppers’ attention and advertise BOGO promotions.

 - There are many opportunities in traditional online advertising to promote your BOGO deal.
 By investing in on-site advertising, you can reach out to your target audience with the websites they visit most.
 For example, if you’re targeting rock climbers, post on-site advertisements on rock climbing blogs and forums.